FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Background

 \subsection{Related Work in Railway Research}

 A comprehensive systematic review~\cite{Pappaterra2021} examined 62 publicly available AI-oriented datasets for railway applications, finding that while operational data dominates the field (47 of 62 datasets), the vast majority do not incorporate meteorological data.
-Notable exceptions include RailSem19~\cite{Zendel2019}, which provides $8,500$ annotated sequences for semantic scene understanding complementing the Cityscapes dataset~\cite{cordts2016cityscapes_web}, and the Indian Metro Dataset~\cite{ansari2019indian}, which integrates weather conditions (humidity, wind, visibility, precipitation) with traffic and passenger flow data.
-However, these data sets only incorporate limited weather parameters.
+Among the few that couple railway data with environmental conditions, RailSem19~\cite{Zendel2019} provides $8{,}500$ annotated sequences for semantic scene understanding, complementing the Cityscapes dataset~\cite{cordts2016cityscapes_web}, while the Indian Metro Dataset~\cite{ansari2019indian} pairs traffic and passenger-flow data with a limited set of weather conditions (humidity, wind, visibility, and precipitation).
+Both, however, capture only a narrow range of meteorological parameters.